RyanYoung25/maestor/README.md

 **********  RUN  ***********
 ****************************

-To run maestor type the command maestor and an argument:
+To run maestor, type the command maestor and an argument:

 Usage: maestor <Command>
 <Command>: